Prescribing/Supplying Opioids, Benzodiazepines/Z-Drugs to Travellers or “Snowbirds”

 Prescribing and Dispensing of Opioids and Benzodiazepines

-On an exceptional basis, prescribers may only authorize a dispensing interval of up to three months for patients in remote communities or for travel, if the patient has been on a stable long-term prescription.
+On an exceptional basis, prescribers may only authorize a dispensing interval of up to three months for these medications for patients in remote communities or for travel, if the patient has been on a stable long-term prescription.
 The exception should be noted on the prescription.
 This limit also applies to those patients who may leave the country for longer than three months at a time, including “snowbirds”.

-Although patients may be approved by Manitoba Health and Seniors Care to receive six months’ worth of medication for out-of-country travel, prescribing or supplying more than three months of opioids, benzodiazepines, and/or Z-drugs is not acceptable.
+Although patients may be approved by Manitoba Health and Seniors Care to receive six months’ of medication for out-of-country travel, prescribing or supplying more than three months of opioids, benzodiazepines, and/or Z-drugs is not acceptable.

 Travellers or “snowbirds” who will be away for longer than three months, and who will need a refill while away, are to see a practitioner in the country where they are travelling for proper assessment to receive a valid prescription.
 Seeing a provider is part of the cost of such extended international travel, including the health insurance needed for such travel.